voxeet/comms-sdk-web-getting-started/README.md

-# Dolby.io Communications APIs Browser SDK Getting Started app
+# Dolby.io Communications SDK for Web - Getting Started app

 This is the sample app from the browser app used in the [Getting Started](https://docs.dolby.io/communications/docs/create-a-basic-audio-conference-application) article.